azagniotov/stubby4j/README.md

 During parsing of stubs config, the `request.url`, `request.query`, `request.headers` & `request.post` (or `request.file`)
 values are checked for presence of regex.
 If one of the aforementioned properties is a stubbed regex, then a regex pattern will be compiled & cached in memory.
 This way, the pattern(s) are compiled during config parsing, not stub evaluation.

+#### Local caching of returning matched requests

+On every incoming request, a local cache holding previously matched stubs is checked to see if there is a match for the incoming request hashCode.
+If the incoming request hashCode found in the cache, then the cached matched stub & the incoming request are compared to each other to determine a complete equality based on the stubbed `request` properties.

+If a complete equality against the cached stub was not achieved, the incoming request is compared to all other stubs loaded in memory.
+If a full match was found, then that match will be cached using the incoming request hashCode as a key.

 ## The admin portal